-Leica, the German camera maker known for its high-end camera bodies and lenses, is now in the watchmaking business.
-The brand announced today that it will be launching a duo of high-end mechanical watches, the new L1 and L2, bearing the famous Leica name.
+Leica, the German camera maker known for its high-end camera bodies and lenses, is officially in the watchmaking business.
+The brand announced that it will be launching a duo of high-end mechanical watches, the L1 and L2, bearing the famous Leica name.

 Both watches feature 41mm stainless steel cases and utilize hand-winding movements with an interesting configuration.
 The crown, for example, is a “patented push-piece” design used to set the time, where the wearer pushes in the crown to put the watch in a time-setting mode, at which point an aperture on the dial turns red.
 Once the time is set, the wearer pushes the crown again and the watch goes back into its standard mode.
 Meanwhile, a separate pusher is used to set the date function.
 On most mechanical watches, the crown is pulled out and twisted to set both date and time.